zlogic/mendix-docs/content/en/docs/deployment/mendix-cloud-deploy/node-permissions.md

 The Technical Contact can enable and disable **Manage Permissions** for the other team members.
 Any team members with **Manage Permissions** enabled can set the following node permissions: **Transport Rights**, **Access to Backups**, **API Rights**, and **Access to Monitoring**.

-{{< figure src="/attachments/deployment/mendix-cloud-deploy/node-permissions/node-permission.png" alt="Node permissions dashboard" class="no-border" >}}
+{{< figure src="/attachments/deployment/mendix-cloud-deploy/node-permissions/node-permission.png" alt="Node permissions dashboard" >}}

 #### Manage Permissions